by Matt, July 2022

 - Death in Yellowstone.
 This book was written by Yellowstone National Park historian Lee H. Whittlesey.
 It’s more academic than sensational.
 He covers every recorded death in Yellowstone but separates them out by category (death by geysers, by bear attacks, by drownings, etc.).
 Within each, he tells gripping stories that serve as a cautionary tale for today’s visitors.

 - Death in the Grand Canyon.
 This book is similar in tone to Death in Yellowstone.
 Although there are no geyser or bear attack deaths, the Grand Canyon is actually more deadly than Yellowstone.
 You’ll think twice before getting too close to the edge of the canyon after reading this book!
-Want a sneak peak?
+Want a sneak peek?
 See my article How many people have died in the Grand Canyon?

 - Death in Zion National Park.
 Notice a theme here?
 Death books are some of the most popular national park books, I guess because people are interested in death.
 Use them as a guide for what NOT to do in the parks.
 Though lesser-known, Zion has had plenty of its own harrowing stories.

 - Beyond the 100th Meridian.
-The famed western writer Wallace Stegner recounts John Wesley Powell’s harrowing rafting trip through the Grand Canyon.
+The famed Western writer Wallace Stegner recounts John Wesley Powell’s harrowing rafting trip through the Grand Canyon.
 Powell was the first person to successfully explore the Grand Canyon.
 And did you know he only had one arm?!

 - Desert Solitaire.
 This monumental book was written by Edward Abbey, who was a park ranger in Arches National Park.
 The book is a defense of nature and the national parks and an attack on industrial tourism, greed, and just about everything else.
 Was Abbey a heroic defender of the parks, or a monumental crybaby?
 You decide.